Why is road safety important to communities and how does it impact safety strategies?

 - Continuous improvement in road safety initiatives.

 While national/provincial programs are essential to establish laws, standards, policies, practices and programs, the majority of road users live in, or close to, a community.
-This is where “change action happens” – where individual road users can be influenced to adopt safer behaviours and thereby create a strong road safety culture.
+This is where “change action happens” – where individual road users can be influenced to adopt safe behaviours and thereby create a strong road safety culture.
 At this level, real change occurs and has immediate benefits.

 What constitutes a 5-star community?